 You will see the metrics graph will display all the latency information on the top of the page.
 For one example, please uncheck the metrics and check only “RuleMatch_StartingRuleExecution” metric of each topic and hover the mouse on the graph.
 It will show the actual latency value as below.

 As you can see on the top right, the latency values of ‘attr’ and ‘shadow’ (115 and 73.0) in a red box are much higher than the values of ‘lambda’ and ‘direct’.
 In case you’re wondering why, it is because ‘attr’ and ‘shadow’ rules are finding their Kinesis stream information from the device’s attribute and shadow document respectively before they trigger the action.
-Because this kind of data is not available in the current IoT CloudWatch metrics, the custom metrics we generate by analysing the IoT logs will help to trace and monitor these specific latencies.
+Because this kind of data is not available in the current IoT CloudWatch metrics, the custom metrics we generate by analyzing the IoT logs will help to trace and monitor these specific latencies.

 In summary, we’ve built a system that generate custom CloudWatch metrics related with latencies in executing IoT rule actions by analyzing IoT logs.
 Also, I showed one example of useful latency metrics data.
 Please check the open source project site, https://github.com/SungardAS/iot-log-analyzer to get the all resources like SAM templates and codes.